Maasai Living Cultures

 The Maasai Living Cultures Project is a collaborative project between representatives of the Kenyan and Tanzanian Maasai community and the Pitt Rivers Museum, aimed at building trust and addressing concerns about the portrayal of Maasai culture in museums.
 It aims to foster knowledge exchange and collaboration between the Maasai community and UK museums and to build relationships based on respect, trust and deeper understanding.

-The process was led by InsightShare, a community development organisation working with Indigenous people around the world to address key issues through Participatory Video.
+The process was started in partnership with InsightShare, a community development organisation working with Indigenous people around the world to address key issues through Participatory Video.
 The project has also led to the establishment of the Pan-African Living Cultures Alliance (PALCA), a regional network enabling more communities to document their knowledge systems, cultural practices, crafts, languages, and traditional technologies.
 Other UK museums have joined the project since 2020, including the Museum of Anthropology and Archaeology (MAA) at Cambridge, the Horniman Museum in London and since 2023, the Museum of English Rural Life at Reading University.

 How the Project Started 2017